ortus-docs/coldbox-docs/recipes/debugging_coldbox_apps.md

 install cbdebugger --saveDev
 ```

 Remember that this module is for development so use the `--saveDev` flag.
+This will install the ColdBox Debugger module for you.